-The UK private rental sector covers 4.6 million households (LettingaProperty, 2026).
-The Renters' Rights Act 2025 has added significant new protections on top of existing law, and penalties for landlords who ignore those protections now reach up to £40,000 per violation.
+England's private rented sector is home to 4.7 million households, 19% of the total.
+The Renters' Rights Act 2025 has added significant new protections on top of existing law, and penalties for landlords who ignore the most serious of them now reach up to £40,000.
 If your landlord is cutting corners, the law gives you a way to respond.

-This private renter rights checklist UK covers the obligations your landlord has to you, the violations that carry financial penalties, and what you can do right now if something on this list isn't being met.
+This checklist covers the obligations your landlord has to you, the breaches that carry financial penalties, and what you can do right now if something on this list is not being met.

 Before you hand over a penny, your landlord has a set of documents they are legally required to provide.
-Getting these wrong isn't a technicality.
+Getting these wrong is not a mere technicality.
 It can make a rent repayment order application much easier to win.

 - A valid Energy Performance Certificate (EPC)